simaosantos01/tripnau/Deliverables/Phase 1/README.md

   <tr>
     <td>12</td>
     <td>As a malicious user, I will try to upload an image in a review with too big of a size</td>
-    <td>This can lead to a downtime on the server as it proccesses the image data as it is too big</td>
+    <td>This can lead to a downtime on the server as it processes the image data as it is too big</td>
   </tr>
   <tr>
     <td>13</td>